Mashaa22/bank-of-flatiron/README.md

 #### By Alex Maranga

 ## Project Description
-    The application showcases how incorporate HTML, CSS, JavaScript and use of public JSON servers.
+    The application showcases how incorporate HTML, CSS, JavaScript, JSX and JSON server.

 ## Setup/Installation Requirements
     - Download the zip file under the code tab.